OCYA Special Report: LGBTQ2S+ Children and Youth

 - LGBTQ2S+ children and youth have specific vulnerabilities, needs and circumstances that require particular attention.

 - LGBTQ2S+ young people often experience harassment, stigma and rejection while in care and these experiences largely contribute to placement instability, running away, social and emotional problems and limited support networks.

 - One study found that LGBTQ2S+ youth face approximately 14 times the risk of suicide and substance abuse than heterosexual peers.

 - It is our hope that this Special Report will provide meaningful recommendations to improve the experiences and outcomes for LGBTQ2S+ young people as they come into contact with child welfare and youth justice.

-Last updated: February 8, 2017
+Last updated: June 14, 2017